About Us

 Danika Saunders

+Danika has over 8 years if experience working with children with varying disabilities in educational, recreational, clinical, and private home settings.
 Danika is passionate about the field of ABA and supporting her clients to learn new skills, gain independence, and achieve socially significant goals.
-Danika appreciates that every learner is different and she strives to create a welcoming environment that supports each client’s individualized needs while fostering their growth and development.
+Danika strives to create a welcoming environment that supports each client’s individualized needs while fostering their growth and development.
 Danika loves to learn and is eager to develop her clinical skills and become a Behaviour Analyst.

 Sara Bouzied